oceanlau/garbage/README.md

         ```java
         abstract public void playInstrument();
         ```
-        The class that inherits **must provide the implementation of all the abstract methods of parent class else declare the subclass as abstract**.
-These methods cannot be abstract: Constructors, Static methods, Private methods, Methods that are declared "final".
+        - The class that inherits **must provide the implementation of all the abstract methods of parent class else declare the subclass as abstract**.
+        - These methods cannot be abstract: Constructors, Static methods, Private methods, Methods that are declared "final".

-    -   Abstract Class: An abstract class outlines the methods but not necessarily implements all the methods. **Cannot be instantiated.**
+    -   Abstract Class: An abstract class outlines the methods but not necessarily implements all the methods.
         ```java
         abstract class A{
             abstract void myMethod();